kubecost/docs/install-and-configure/advanced-configuration/network-costs-configuration.md

 ## Enabling network costs

-To enable this feature, set the following parameters in your values file following the [Helm installation](https://kubecost.com/install) guide.
+To enable this feature, set the following parameters in your values file following the [Helm installation](https://kubecost.com/install) guide:

 ```yaml
 networkCosts: